Subi/prodraft/README.md

 - [x] Only load page if a draft exist to the corresponding roomId (prevent people from brute forcing lobbies through url)

 - [ ] Build out draft user interface

+- [ ] Build out placeholder for each champions on each side

+- [ ] Generate champion select and display that data